Epicalable/ComDash/README.md

 IMPORTANT NOTE: Any User who are willing to Share or Re-Distribute ComDash are kindly advised to:

+1. A reference to us by keeping a "(C) Epicalable" text in the 'Modified program'.

-1. A link to this repository from the user's 'Modified program' README file.
+2. A link to this repository from the user's 'Modified program' README file.

 This will be helpful for us as users will know it's original source and about our startup.
 Please also refer to LICENSE file for clarifications.